epfml/disco/docs/TASK.md

 ## Bringing your ML model to Disco

 To use an existing model in Disco, we first need to convert the model to a TensorFlowJS format, consisting of a TensorFlowJS model file in a JSON format for the neural network architecture, and an optional weight file in .bin format if you want to start from a particular initialization or a pretrained model.

-### My model is a PyTorch model, I want to bring it to Disco
+If your model is from another framework than TensorflowJS, like Pytorch or Tensorflow/Keras, but you still want to bring it to DisCo, please refer to [this problem in the FAQ](/FAQ.md).